 The bigger question is this: if we use technology to help us create art, to make the process easier, does the finished product still count as art?
 As David Hockney says in a guest appearance, an artist’s choice to snub technology or to attach less value to Vermeer’s art because he may have used technology is just childishness.
 The film is quite convincing in suggesting that Vermeer used a similar set-up to the one built by Jenison, but it is difficult to know whether this matters.
 As Jenison says, “I am not a painter.
 I’m trying to show the power of the concept.”
 And the results prove how powerful a concept it is.

-Tim’s Vermeer is released in selected cinemas on 17th January 2o14.
+Tim’s Vermeer is released in select cinemas on 17th January 2014.

 Watch the trailer for Tim’s Vermeer here: